 The bites themselves are painless.
-However, after 3-4 hours, the victim will experience some pain, in 6-12 hours blisters and some pus will appear, in 12-48 hours a bulls eye pattern of blue white and red will appear.
-Symptoms of a reaction are: fever, vomiting, cramps and spleen enlargement.
+However, after 3-4 hours, the victim will experience some pain; in 6-12 hours blisters and some pus will appear; in 12-48 hours a bullseye pattern of blue white and red will appear.
+Symptoms of a reaction include fever, vomiting, cramps, and spleen enlargement.

 Less than 25% of the population exhibits a severe reaction called Necrosis (death of human tissue).

 Since brown recluse spiders represent a specific challenge, Cook’s offers this service as an add-on service to your regular pest control service.
 If you have, or suspect you have, brown recluse spiders, please call us today to have a Cook’s professional check your home.
 Our proven methods help control brown recluse spiders so you can enjoy your home.